Temple Todaiji

 Where to stay in Nara on a budget?

-Which neighbourhood for families?
+Which area for families?

-Which neighbourhood for a traditional ryokan?
+Which area for a ryokan?

 Do you need a car in Nara?